kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Eventing

-The Kyma [Eventing](https://kyma-project.io/#/eventing-manager/user/README) module uses the [CloudEvents](https://cloudevents.io/) protocol (which natively supports the [W3C Trace Context](https://www.w3.org/TR/trace-context) propagation).
+The [Eventing](https://kyma-project.io/#/eventing-manager/user/README) module uses the [CloudEvents](https://cloudevents.io/) protocol (which natively supports the [W3C Trace Context](https://www.w3.org/TR/trace-context) propagation).
 Because of that, it propagates trace context properly.
 However, it doesn't enrich a trace with more advanced span data.

 ### Serverless